Gym shorts: Today

 Nowadays, gym shorts are often worn as daily casual wear outside of exercise, particularly by youth.
 While some boys prefer shorts that reach the calf, most wear shorts that stop at the knee or just above, propagating the style as fashion.
 The appeal of these knee length shorts as warm weather wear is diminishing as most adults find the added length of cloth restrictive and counterproductive in truly active or competitive sports.
 A modern example of this departure was evident during the 2012 Olympics when the USA men's volleyball team opted for the more athletic-friendly thigh length.
 The international volleyball federation now requires men's shorts to have an inseam of at most 10 centimeters (3.9 inches).
 Shorter cut gym shorts appear to be slowly returning to popularity for those that favor function over fashion.

 Many gym shorts have an inlay made of a comfortable fabric such as cotton, similar to swim shorts.
 These are designed to be worn without underwear.
 The pre-1990s short shorts remain the standard for men in running activities.
 Originally, gym shorts were worn by boys and men along with a jockstrap only underneath.
 Schools across the country required boys to wear a jock, also known as an athletic supporter, for all PE/gym activities.
 This provided protection from testicle torsion, from squishing them between the thighs, and for modesty purposes.
 Nowadays, many boys and men wear boxer shorts, briefs, boxer briefs, compression shorts, swim briefs or other standard underwear, although jockstraps are now making a comeback.

+Running shorts

+Running shorts are designed to facilitate comfort and free movement during exercise.
+Their materials are lightweight and hard-wearing.
+Many running shorts include an inner lining that acts as underwear, so wearing separate underwear is not necessary.
+Polyester is a common fabric in running shorts and makes it comfortable.